-Powered by .id - the population experts for City of Canterbury Bankstown
+Powered by .id (informed decisions) for City of Canterbury Bankstown

 In 2017, Lakemba is estimated to have the highest fertility rate of 2.83 (births per woman), this is expected to remain stable with a rate of 2.83 in 2036.